joshinryz/ansible_ldap_inventory/README.md

 # Ansible LDAP Inventory Plugin

 This plugin was designed to query active directory and get a list of machines to use as an inventory.
-Groups are auto generated off of OU structure.
+Groups are auto generated off of OU structure and optionally group membership.
 So for example `cn=computer1,ou=servers,ou=windows,dc=mycompany,dc=local` would create the following inventory :
 ```
     "all": {
         "children": [